Sultanate of Aussa: Second Italo-Abyssinian War

-During the Second Italian-Ethiopian War, the Sultan Mahammad Yayyo agreed to cooperate with the Italian invaders.
+During the Second Italo-Ethiopian War, Sultan Mahammad Yayyo Ussa, after initially being put to flight by an Italian expedition made up of 350 Yemeni mercenaries under Vittorio Ruggero and Francesco De Martini, cooperated with the Italian invaders, who on 1 April 1936, completely occupied the sultanate.

-By 1 April 1936, Italian troops completed the occupation of the rich Sultanate of Aussa, bordering on French Somaliland.
-As a result, in 1943 the reinstalled Ethiopian government sent a military expedition that captured Sultan Muhammad Yayyo and made one of his relatives Sultan.
 Upon a visit to Rome, Sultan Mohamed Yayyo met Benito Mussolini and declared a speech of his loyalty towards the Italian Empire in Palazzo Venezia.

 Revival within modern Ethiopia

+After the defeat of the Italians, in 1943 the reinstalled Ethiopian government sent a military expedition that captured Sultan Muhammad Yayyo and replaced him with one of his relatives, Alimirah Hanfare.
 Sultan Alimirah often came into conflict with the central government over its encroachment on the authority of the Sultanate.
 Aussa, which had been more-or-less self-governing until the Sultan's ascension in 1944, had been greatly weakened in power by the centralising forces of Haile Selassie's government.
 In 1950 he withdrew from Asaita for two years in opposition, returning only two after following mediation by Fitawrari Yayyo.

 The Sultan sought to unite the Afar people under an autonomous Sultanate, while remaining part of Ethiopia; they had been divided amongst the provinces of Hararghe, Shewa, Tigray, and Wollo.